mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 communicate and play.
 Not to be confused with Jetpack.

-__Jetpack Core__: A small, self-contained set of Jetpack Chrome Modules and Low-Level Jetpack API Modules that form the base functionality for Jetpack.
+__Jetpack Core__: A small, self-contained set of Jetpack Chrome Modules and Low-Level Modules that form the base functionality for Jetpack.
 The Core can actually be "bootstrapped" into any Mozilla application or extension.